vialadri/JRL-Aphid-Fungus/README.md

 # JRL-Aphid-Fungus
 JRL project on aphid fungus on wheat

-Recap: In this project, we want to assess in an experimental wheat field the presence of an entomopathogenic fungus of aphids (*Sitobion avenae*<!-- [https://www6.inrae.fr/encyclopedie-pucerons_eng/Species/Aphids/Sitobion/S.-avenae] -->), determine the fungus' species and look for interactions with aphid parasitoids.
+Recap: In this project, we want to assess in an experimental wheat field the presence of an entomopathogenic fungus of aphids (*Sitobion avenae*[^1]), determine the fungus' species and look for interactions with aphid parasitoids.

 ## Aphid with fungus
 ![This is an image](LivingSnowqueenV2-CC104resized.jpg)